poweif/brpy/README.md

     - Choose 'Service account` and `JSON key`
     - Click `Create Client ID`
     - `Download JSON` for the Client ID you just created
-  - Rename the client file into `client_secret.json`
+  - Rename the client ID file to `client_secret.json`
-  - Move `client_scret.json` to `./tools/files/`
+  - Move `client_secret.json` to `./tools/files/`

 ## Running the server ##
-- Run script in `skulpt` to generate skulpt javascript library
+- Run script in `skulpt` to generate skulpt javascript library.
+If you're developing the forked skulpt, then `watch.py` is useful as it will watch for changes and update the resulting lib.
+Otherwise, just run it once and stop it with `Ctrl-C`.
 ```
 cd skulpt
 python tmp/watch.py ../js
 ```
-   If you're developing the forked skulpt, then `watch.py` is useful as it will watch for changes and update the resulting lib.
-Otherwise, just run it once and stop it with `Ctrl-C`.

-- Run sass to generate css files:
+- Run sass to generate css files.
+This can also be terminated with `Ctrl-C` if you will not be changing the sass files.
 ```
 ./tool/sass
 ```
-This can also be terminated with `Ctrl-C` if you will not be changing the sass files.

-- Make sure the Google API Client file is present as `./tools/files/client_secret.json`
+- Make sure the Google API Client ID file is present as `./tools/files/client_secret.json`

 - Run the server
 ```